sotrh/learn-wgpu/docs/showcase/gifs/README.md

 let output_buffer = device.create_buffer(&buffer_desc);
 ```

-With that we can render a frame, and then copy that frame to a `Vec<u8>`.
+With that, we can render a frame, and then copy that frame to a `Vec<u8>`.

 ```rust
 let mut frames = Vec::new();